Supply Chain Mapping

 Traceability

 VS&Co is committed to mapping our supply chain at every stage of the manufacturing process, from finished goods to raw materials.
-We have mapped 100 percent of our Tier 1 and Tier 2 supply chain for our lingerie and apparel products using Sourcemap.
-A substantial majority of our lingerie and apparel facilities are located in the countries where the largest volume of our production takes place: Vietnam, Sri Lanka, Indonesia, India and China.
+We have mapped 100 percent of our Tier 1 and Tier 2 supply chain for our lingerie and apparel products using Retraced.
+A substantial majority of our intimates, apparel and beauty facilities are located in the countries where the largest volume of our production takes place: Vietnam, Sri Lanka, Indonesia, U.S. and China.

 Tier definition:

-Our definition of tiers is aligned with the Sustainable Apparel Coalition and Science Based Targets initiative, as follows:
+Our definition of tiers is aligned with industry standards for supply chain tiers, as follows:

 TIER 1 Finished goods manufacturing